birkskyum/clerk-solidjs-tanstack-start/README.md

 The fastest way to get started with Clerk is by following the [TanStack Solid Start Quickstart](https://clerk.com/docs/quickstarts/tanstack-solid-start?utm_source=github&utm_medium=clerk_tanstack_solid_start).

-You'll learn how to install `clerk-community-tanstack-solid-start`, set up your environment keys, configure `createClerkHandler` and protect your pages.
+You'll learn how to install `clerk-solidjs-tanstack-start`, set up your environment keys, configure `createClerkHandler` and protect your pages.

 ## Usage